This article was originally published on 30/03/2022.

-Most business organisations have workflow solutions in place, and many will have already considered dedicated ERP (Enterprise Resource Planning) software systems.
-The real corporate dilemma is whether to opt for ‘tried and tested’ on-premise ERP software or migrate to a cloud-based ERP solution.
+Most business organisations have workflow solutions in place, and many may be considering a dedicated ERP (Enterprise Resource Planning) system to integrate all of their departments and functions into a single system.
+However, should your business opt for the tried and tested on-premise ERP software or should you migrate to a cloud-based ERP solution?

-Any automated ERP system will impact the operational efficiency of your business, but choosing the best option needs careful evaluation.
+ERP software can impact the operational efficiency of your business, but choosing the right ERP solution needs careful evaluation.
 With that in mind, let’s look at the ERP concept in more detail, considering the pros and cons of on-premise and cloud-based ERP software to maximise the potential business benefits on offer.

-ERP, otherwise known as Enterprise Resource Planning, refers to the ability to deliver an integrated software suite of business applications.
+ERP refers to the ability to deliver an integrated software suite of business applications.
 This means ERP software tools share a common process and data model, covering broad and deep operational end-to-end processes.
-With the right system in place, an organisation can reap the benefits of flexible, streamlined operations.
-ERP systems are commonly deployed in sectors such as finance, HR, distribution, manufacturing, service and the supply chain.
+With the right ERP system in place, an organisation can reap the benefits of flexible, streamlined operations.
+For example, ERP system functions deployed in the construction sector can help operations across departments and help construction companies streamline their operations.
+Additionally, choosing a local tool for your business, such as a construction company, could help navigate current challenges in Australia.

 ERP applications automate and support a range of administrative and operational business processes across multiple industries.
 This includes fundamentals like the line of business, customer-facing, administrative and asset-management features of an enterprise.

-By contrast, a business will deploy and manage an on-premise ERP system locally.
-They’ll install the ERP software on company-owned (or company leased) computers and servers.
+By contrast, the implementation process of on-premise ERP systems is deployed locally.
+They’ll install the ERP software on company-owned (or company-leased) computers and servers.
 So ongoing management tasks become the responsibility of your in-house IT staff.

-Whichever solution you choose, ERP delivers major business benefits.
-For instance, ERP can:
+Whichever ERP solution you choose, the software delivers major business benefits and facilitates business needs and requirements.
+For instance, ERP implementation can:

 - Drive business innovation